Duela Dent: Post-Crisis

-Duela's next appearance is in Titans Secret Files and Origins #2, in a backup story in which Gar's obnoxious cousin Matt holds a membership drive for the revived West Coast branch of the Titans, Titans L.A.
+Duela's next appearance is in Titans Secret Files and Origins #2, in a backup story in which Beast Boy's cousin Matt holds a membership drive for the revived West Coast branch of the Titans, Titans L.A.
 Harlequin crashes the meeting-turned-party with a small group of villains, including Beast Boy's enemies Fear and Loathing, simply because she has not been invited.
 Flamebird and Terra defeat her and return her to the Helping House Mental Institution in Industry, California.
 How she met up with the dangerous villains with whom she crashed the party is unexplained.
 In the same comic, a feature states that her claims regarding her paternity have been disproved, save one; no further information is provided.

 In a short story contained in Teen Titans/Outsiders Secret Files and Origins #2, Duela socializes with several villains at their secret satellite headquarters and makes a series of wild claims regarding her parentage, all of which are dismissed by the nonplussed villains (she claims that she has been resuscitated by a Lazarus Pit and that her mother may actually be the villainous parent).

-Duela returned to action alongside the assembled Titans who faced Dr. Light in Teen Titans (vol. 3), and Superboy-Prime in Infinite Crisis #4 and Teen Titans #32.
+Duela returned to action alongside the assembled Titans who faced Doctor Light in Teen Titans (vol. 3), and Superboy-Prime in Infinite Crisis #4 and Teen Titans #32.
 She later appeared in a double-page spread that was added in the Infinite Crisis hardcover collected edition.

 One Year Later

 The Joker's Daughter and Enigma both served on the Teen Titans during the lost year.
 Duela is a member of the splinter group Titans East, with writer Geoff Johns stating: "Yeah.
 We're going to really get into her.
 Tony Daniel did an amazing redesign on the Joker's daughter for Titans East".

 In Teen Titans #43, Miss Martian and Cyborg arrive at Belle Reve prison to question their former teammate Bombshell, who has betrayed the team.
-Risk and Batgirl arrive and Batgirl kills Bombshell by slitting her throat with a razor-sharp batarang.
+Risk and Batgirl arrive and Batgirl kills Bombshell by slitting her throat with a batarang.
 Duela and Enigma cut the prison's power supply, allowing the inmates to escape and attack Miss Martian and Cyborg.
 During the attack, Enigma comments to Duela: "Wait'll dear old daddy gets a load of us!"
 The two are the captors and tormentors of Raven, whom they torture psychologically.
 Duela reveals that she joined Titans East simply because they asked.
 Raven points out that Duela has always been an ally of the Titans and offers her membership on the team.
 Duela accepts the invitation by punching Enigma and fights alongside the Titans against Titans East.
 When the battle ends, Duela and Batgirl disappear.